| |

 karma without using the "karma" word.

-1. Every action has an equal and opposite reaction.
+1. Every action has an equal but opposite reaction.
 (Newton's Third Law)

 2. The scientific method searches for cause and effect relationships in nature.